oxgl/urilib/README.md

 # UriLib by Oxyggen

-Path and URI parsing library for Kotlin.
+Path and URI (URL) parsing library for Kotlin by Oxyggen.
+## Paths
 The path parsing part is (probably) finished.
 To create a Path object call the Path.parse method:
 ```
 val p = Path.parse("/first/second/third/../fourth/")